 One elective, (3), from ACT or TXX prefix with a course number that begins with 57xx.
 A maximum of one course (3 credits) coming from HCBE graduate courses outside of accounting or taxation may be approved at the discretion of the accounting & taxation department chair.

-PUBLIC ACCOUNTING
+PUBLIC ACCOUNTING (15 credits)

-ACT 5717 Forensic Accounting (3)
+ACT 5717 Forensic Accounting and Fraud Examination (3)